Who Is the Citi / AAdvantage Platinum Select Mastercard Good For?

 If you’re looking for a co-branded American Airlines card that’s relatively low on fees and high on perks, the Platinum Select card is probably a great fit for you.

-For just $95 a year, you’ll receive a decent sign-up bonus of at least 30,000 miles, get back 10 percent of the miles you’ve redeemed during the year and save up to 7,500 miles on select flights with American’s Reduced Mileage awards.
-You’ll also get free checked bags, priority seating and in-flight discounts on American flights.
+For just $99 a year, you’ll receive a decent sign-up bonus of at least 30,000 miles, earn a $125 American Airlines Flight Discount and save up to 7,500 miles on select flights with American’s Reduced Mileage awards.
+You’ll also get free checked bags, preferred boarding and in-flight discounts on American flights.